The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Discussion

 Another clue contained within the spectra is the presence of AGN, which certainly also can play an important role in the evolution of the galaxy, and might be closely related to how the star formation is quenched.
 Simulations \citep{Hopkins_etal_2006, Hopkins_etal_2008, Sijacki_etal_2007} invoke the quenching from AGN feedback, providing the energy needed to stop overproduction of stars.
+However, there is evidence \citep{Wild_etal_2010, Shin_etal_2011, Yesuf_etal_2014} that AGN activity tends to peak after the starburst end, and therefore might not be the cause of star formation quenching.
 Quantifying the number of post-starburst galaxies with spectroscopic AGN signatures might yield an understanding of the influence central AGNs have on this population.
-In our sample there are $\sim100$ objects that show sign of AGN activity such as blue continuum or, more importantly, broad line emission.
-Hoever, this number might suffer from severe selection bias, since AGN activity can give rise to [OII]$\lambda$3727 emission, leading to exclusion of that object from our sample.
-This bias can be seen by comparing this sample to the sample of post-starburst quasars by \citet{Brotherton_etal_2004} which is also selected from the SDSS spectroscopic data.
-Most objects in this sample have significant OII emission and therefore we did not select them.
-In addition to the optical signature of the AGN, if complementary data in other wavelength ranges (such as X-ray or radio) is available then one might also have different ways to detect and quantify AGN properties and understand this relation (eg. \citet{Shin_etal_2011}).
+In our sample there are $\sim100$ objects that show signs of AGN activity such as blue continuum or, more importantly, broad line emission.
+However, this number might suffer from severe selection bias, since AGN activity can give rise to [OII]$\lambda$3727 emission, leading to exclusion of objects from our sample.
+Potentially, one can also use emission line diagnostics (BPT diagram; \citet{Baldwin_etal_1981, Veilleux_Osterbrock_1987}) to identify obscured AGN that do not show broad-line emission.
+In addition to the optical signature of the AGN, if complementary data in other wavelength ranges (such as X-ray or radio) is available then one might also have different ways to detect and quantify AGN properties and understand this relation (e.g. \citet{Shin_etal_2011}).